LennartTro/EnviroBotics-Docs/docs/tutorials/transition to hardware.md

 :::
 ## Your controller is now live on the real BlueBoat hardware!

 Continue refining your system and testing it safely in controlled environments before heading out to the lake.
+Next step: Build a control node and a planner node to approach different positions, start measurements at each point, and publish the temperature.